Uladislao Silva: 12 March mutiny

-José Manuel Guachalla, one of Silva's accomplices, justified the acts of that day as follows:This procedure and his [Campero] tenacity in separating from all political participation those who he and his henchmen called corralistas, forced, without a doubt, Colonel Uladislao Silva to the revolution of 12 March 1880.
-I express myself with the military honesty that I have always accustomed.Eliodoro Camacho, in a letter he wrote to Silva on March 16, four days after the mutiny, expressed:Meanwhile, Colonel, allow me to ask you: Have you weighed the enormous responsibility that you have placed on your shoulders?
-The clarity of your intelligence makes me understand that yes; but allow me to renew it again before your meditation.
-You have stopped the sending of four battalions to this [Campero] Headquarters, at the moment in which they undertake their departure by order of the President, who knew, through my repeated trades, how urgent the precise thing, which was his coming to confront the enemy, who by occupying us in Moquegua, has cut off the resources of the North.
-Without which the Peruvian army, which accompanies the Bolivian army in this Department, cannot survive.
-This fact has produced in both armies, and in this people, who longingly awaited that reinforcement, such discouragement which is hardly comparable to the disappointment caused in the army of the South by the withdrawal of Camarones...
-That withdrawal and the Viacha revolution will be, Colonel, two equally culminating events among those which cause our defeat in this infamous war...
-And what do we call, Colonel, he who promotes internal anarchy at times where your country is engaged in a national war?
+José Manuel Guachalla, one of Silva's accomplices, justified the mutiny:This procedure and [Campero's] tenacity in separating from all political participation those who he and his henchmen called corralistas, forced, without a doubt, Colonel Uladislao Silva to the revolution of 12 March 1880.
+I express myself with the military honesty that I have always accustomed.In a letter written to Silva on 16 March, four days after the mutiny, Eliodoro Camacho expressed:... what do we call, colonel, he who promotes internal anarchy at times where your country is engaged in a national war?
 I have broken my pen a thousand times before writing that word that usually marks a man's forehead.
 Oh!
-With the white-hot iron of eternal opprobrium, which I do not want to use as a description of the man I once called 'friend'...Silva's actions only served to ruin his own reputation and solidify Campero's.
-After the mutiny was crushed, Campero emerged as the most popular political leader.
-Silva was allowed to return in years to come and faced trial for crimes committed during the March 12 mutiny.
-He died in 1898, aged 58.
+With the white-hot iron of eternal opprobrium, which I do not want to use as a description of the man I once called 'friend'...Silva was allowed to return years after the mutiny and faced trial for crimes committed.